vicsanity623/2d-schematic-simulator/README.md

 ## 📄 License & Disclaimer

 This is a personal, open-source fan implementation of real-world grid collection games.
 Built from scratch with pure web standards for educational and entertainment purposes.
-For Shits and Giggles.